 With tens (sometimes hundreds) of candidates applying for a single job opening, hiring managers must have selection criteria for who gets an interview.

-There are lots of ways to weed out candidates, but one of the easiest ways is to identify and disqualify a job hopper.
+There are many ways to weed out candidates, but one of the easiest ways is to identify and disqualify a job hopper.

 What is a job hopper?